For UC Berkeley Students

 Contact Us

-Got questions on what courses to take, what professors to seek out, or how to succeed in the summer journalism minor?
+Do you have questions about what courses to take, what professors to seek out, or how to succeed in the summer journalism minor?

 journalismminor@berkeley.edu